UCL/rmcmc/joss/paper.md

 `MCMCpack` [@martin2011mcmcmpack] focuses on providing customized MCMC methods for specific classes of statistical model that exploit the structure of the model, though it does also provide a general purpose RWM implementation.
-`fmcmc` [@yon2019fmcmc] is similar in design to `rmcmc`, providing a modular framework with a variety of pre-defined proposals such as Gaussian and uniform RWM, and adaptive methods such as RAM and adaptive Metropolis [@haario2001adaptive] methods.
+`fmcmc` [@yon2019fmcmc] is similar in design to `rmcmc`.
+It provides a modular framework with a variety of pre-defined proposals such as Gaussian and uniform RWM, and adaptive methods such as RAM and adaptive Metropolis [@haario2001adaptive].
 None of `mcmc`, `MCMCpack` or `fmcmc` provide gradient-based MCMC methods, which can significantly improve sampling efficiency, as discussed above.